What are the 3 Credit Bureaus for Business All About?

 Get a D-U-N-S number on the D&B site.
 During the D-U-N-S set up process you’ll be asked for a lot of information.
 If you select that you’re a government contractor, you’ll get a D-U-N-S in about 1-2 weeks.
 But if you don’t pay D&B anything and aren’t a contractor, it can take up to 30 days to get a D-U-N-S.

 But what if you find a record?
 If you pull up a record for your business with D&B, then consider pulling your actual business credit report.
 To do so, you’ll need to enroll for credit monitoring.
-In doing so, you’ll see if you have any credit reporting.
-You’ll also see if you have scores.
+In doing so, you’ll see if you have any business credit reporting.
+You’ll also see if you have scores on your business credit reports.
 If you have negative items on your report, then dispute those through Duns Manager.

 The main score is PAYDEX.
 But a business will not get a PAYDEX score, unless it has at least 3 trade lines reporting, and a D-U-N-S number.
 A business must have BOTH to get a D&B score or report.

 In general when D&B does not have all the information that they need, they will say so in their reports.
-But missing information does not necessarily mean a company is a poor credit risk.
-Instead, the risk is unknown.
-They favor objective and statistically derived data, rather than subjective and intuitive judgments.
+But missing information does not necessarily mean a company has bad credit.
+Instead, the risk is unknown, so a company could have good credit.
+They favor objective and statistically derived data on every business credit report, rather than subjective and intuitive judgments.
 D&B’s database contains millions of companies around the world.
+Your payment history is key.

 This is Dun & Bradstreet’s dollar-weighted numerical rating of how a company has paid the bills over the past year.
 D&B bases this score on trade experiences reported by various vendors.
 The Score ranges from 1 to 100; higher scores mean a better payment performance.
 PAYDEX scores reflect how well a company pays its bills.